Extra help for pre-school children

 Referrals to the service are considered at the Early Years Panel.
 Referrals can be made by parents, health professionals and setting SENCOs.

-When your child is 3 years old
+When your child is three years old

 Your child may be transferred to the Early Years SEND Inclusion team if they continue to need support.